nmarum/canadadefencespending/README.md

 # canadadefencespending

-Data wrangling and exploratory analysis of publicly available data about National Defence and defence procurement.
+Data wrangling and exploratory analysis of publicly available data about National Defence expenditures and defence procurement.

 All part of my own journey of learning and leveraging data.
+All views are my own.

 All government data is subject to Open Government Licence - Canada